The Difference Between Apron and Belt Feeders

 What is a belt feeder?

-A belt feeder is a common feeder type used with scalping screens and secondary processing plants.
+A belt feeder is a common feeder type that works best with smaller materials, The maximum size of the material depends on material density and impact conditions.
 It consists of an endless rubber belt supported by rollers, driven by a head drum and guided by tail and idle drums.
+Belt feeders are commonly installed after a sizer or crusher plant, though they can be used in both primary and secondary processing applications.

 The belt itself is a consumable component and will wear over time.
 While belt feeders are versatile and efficient, sharp or oversized material can puncture or damage the belt, leading to increased maintenance and potential downtime.